eliashanelt/ba/progress_reports/cw8/report.typ

 == Introduction to the Problem
 Achieving first-order resonance in the Fluid-FM cantilever is crucial because it generally provides the highest amplitude response, enhancing measurement sensitivity and control in fluidic environments.
 However, the resonance frequency depends strongly on the droplet’s mass at the tip, which varies by size and density from one experiment to another.
 As a result, the cantilever may inadvertently excite higher-order modes instead of the intended first-order resonance.
 This variability necessitates recalibrating the resonance frequency for each droplet configuration to ensure optimal performance.

-== Problem Statement
-While FluidFM (Fluidic Force Microscopy) offers many advantages, it also has some challenges and limitations, especially when dealing with different oil drop sizes in microfluidic and nanofluidic applications.

-Difficult Droplet Formation: Generating consistent oil droplet sizes can be challenging due to:
-Surface tension effects.
-Variability in fluidic pressure control.
-Differences in substrate interaction.
-Size Variation: Even slight variations in pressure, temperature, or fluid viscosity can cause unexpected differences in droplet size.
-Breakup & Coalescence: Oil droplets can merge or break apart unintentionally, leading to uncontrolled dispersion.
-This is all results in a different resonance frequency and different swing modes

 == Research Motivation
 FluidFM is a powerful tool for nanotechnology, biophysics, and single-cell biology.
 Its ability to manipulate cells non-invasively, perform highly controlled liquid dispensing, and conduct force spectroscopy makes it superior to traditional AFM in many biomedical applications.
+Addressing this issue would significantly enhance FluidFM’s reliability and effectiveness, amplifying its impact across biomedical applications.

 == Current Approach
 problems: